When The Dallas Cowboys Called Austin Their Summer Home

-The Dallas Cowboys are back in Oxnard, Calif. for their month-long training camp.
+The Dallas Cowboys are back in Oxnard, Calif., for their monthlong training camp.
 The Golden State has long been a base of operations for the Cowboys – California Lutheran College in Thousand Oaks served as the team’s longest-serving venue for camp from 1963 until 1989, and the state’s hosted camps since 2001.

 But, before the Cowboys migrated back to California for camp, the team spent its most productive (and controversial) summers right here in Austin, when the team annually descended upon St. Edward’s University during their Super Bowl runs of the 1990s.